fraziphy/LinearDecoder/README.md

 - Local Field Potentials (LFP).
 - Electroencephalography (EEG) signals.

-The _**LinearDecoder**_ class, defined in the _**linear_decoder.py**_ module, provides functionality for this decoding process, facilitating the analysis of neural recordings and enhancing the interpretability of decoding results.
+The _**LinearDecoder**_ class, defined in the _**linear_decoder**_ module, provides functionality for this decoding process, facilitating the analysis of neural recordings and enhancing the interpretability of decoding results.
 This tool is valuable for researchers studying neural coding, sensory processing, and brain-computer interfaces.

 ### Methodology